MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyAuthorizationPolicy.md

 ### -BlockMsolPowerShell
 To disable the use of MSOL PowerShell set this property to true.
-Setting to true will also disable user-based access to the legacy service endpoint used by MSOL PowerShell.
+This will also disable user-based access to the legacy service endpoint used by MSOL PowerShell.
 This does not affect Azure AD Connect or Microsoft Graph.

 ```yaml